 Loving Vincent is an artistic and creative movie like Walking Life, you will definitely learn more about the legendary Van Gogh.

 5. SLC Punk!
 (1998)

-Stevo and Bob are two former geeks (Matthew Lillard, Michael Goorjian ), now turn into punks, move from party to party, have conflicts with Rednecks, try to deal with relationships, their broken backgrounds, and their plans for the future.
+Stevo and Bob are two former geeks (Matthew Lillard, Michael Goorjian ), who now turn into punks, move from party to party, have conflicts with Rednecks, and try to deal with relationships, their broken backgrounds, and their plans for the future.

 This Indie and very intelligent movie.
 It deals with nonconformism and asks questions about what is right and what is wrong.
 Both lead actors are great, the movie was shot in a really unique jumpy way.

 6. Requiem for a Dream (2000)